savonet/liquidsoap/doc/content/replay_gain.md

 Because it is track-based, replay gain does not suffer from the typical problems of stream-based, dynamic approaches.
 Namely, these distort the initial audio, since they constantly adapt the amplification factor.
 Sometimes it oscillates too quickly in a weird audible way.
 Sometimes it does not adapt quickly enough, leading to under or over-amplified sections.

-### Computing or retrieving replay gain data
+### Computing or retrieving replay gain information

 The first step in order to use replay gain is to fetch or compute the appropriate normalization level for a given file.

-Replay gain information can be found in various metadats fields depending on the audio format and the replay gain computation tool.
+Replay gain information can be found in various metadata fields depending on the audio format and the replay gain computation tool.
 Liquidsoap provides a script for extracting the replay gain value which requires the `ffmpeg` binary.

-There are at least two ways to use our replain gain script, one that works for _all_ files and one that can be enalbed on a per-file basis, if you need finer grained control over replay gain.
+There are two ways to use our replain gain script, one that works for _all_ files and one that can be enabled on a per-file basis, if you need finer grained control over replay gain.

 1. Using the replay gain metadata resolver